Storytelling: Oral traditions

 The other type of story vocabulary is theme, a set sequence of story actions that structure a tale.
 Just as the teller of tales proceeds line-by-line using formulas, so he proceeds from event-to-event using themes.
 One near-universal theme is repetition, as evidenced in Western folklore with the "rule of three": Three brothers set out, three attempts are made, three riddles are asked.
 A theme can be as simple as a specific set sequence describing the arming of a hero, starting with shirt and trousers and ending with headdress and weapons.
 A theme can be large enough to be a plot component.
 For example: a hero proposes a journey to a dangerous place / he disguises himself / his disguise fools everybody / except for a common person of little account (a crone, a tavern maid or a woodcutter) / who immediately recognizes him / the commoner becomes the hero's ally, showing unexpected resources of skill or initiative.
 A theme does not belong to a specific story, but may be found with minor variation in many different stories.

 The story was described by Reynolds Price, when he wrote: A need to tell and hear stories is essential to the species Homo sapiens – second in necessity apparently after nourishment and before love and shelter.
 Millions survive without love or home, almost none in silence; the opposite of silence leads quickly to narrative, and the sound of story is the dominant sound of our lives, from the small accounts of our day's events to the vast incommunicable constructs of psychopaths.In contemporary life, people will seek to fill "story vacuums" with oral and written stories.
 "In the absence of a narrative, especially in an ambiguous and/or urgent situation, people will seek out and consume plausible stories like water in the desert.
 It is our innate nature to connect the dots.
 Once an explanatory narrative is adopted, it's extremely hard to undo," whether or not it is true.

+Joseph Campbell

+In the mid-20th century, Joseph Campbell, studied many cultures around the world and discovered that structurally similar narrative patterns are present in oral myths across globally disparate cultures.
+In his book the "Hero's Journey," he argued that oral storytelling serves as a way to transmit universal human archetypes and cultural values across generations in the absence of written records.
+Rather than viewing oral tales as primitive historical artefacts, Campbell's framework treats the spoken story as a practical tool designed to guide individuals through major life transitions.